COVID-19 Local Resources for Citizens

 If you’re experiencing homelessness, please call the Department of Social Services at 443-550-6900 to be directed to services.
 If you currently receive services and you’re experiencing any symptoms or if you have any concerns, contact your shelter or agency directly.
 Each place of service has their own infectious disease operation plan.

-- If you’re in need of emergency assistance, please contact the Department of Social Services for assistance and assessment at 443-550-6900.
+- If you’re in need of emergency assistance or rent/utility assistance, please contact the Department of Social Services for assistance and assessment at 443-550-6900.

 - Customers can apply for benefits, check their benefits and update their information by going to their “myDHR” account. (https://mydhrbenefits.dhr.state.md.us/)